johnbie/polynomial-solver/README.md

  - As a college student, I want to see all the critical and inflection points.
  - As a college student, I want to just quickly get the derivative of the function.
  - As a user, I want to just check the values of the function at specific point `f(a)`.
+ - As a marker/tester, I want a list of polynomials loaded in by default that I could test with.
+ - As a student, I want to save a list of polynomials first before looking at each one.

 Future Stories:
  - As a math tutor, I want to be able to quickly generate and plot the polynomials so that I can teach my students math concepts visually.
-	- By evaluating the point value of the function and derivative, it's possible to plot the curve with Bezier curve
+	- By evaluating the point value of the function and derivative, it's possible to plot the curve with Bezier curve.
- - As a tester, I want to just store and maintaint a list of polynomials I would test with by copy-pasting.
  - As a college student, I want to see where all the function increases, decreases, and is concave up or down.
 (MAYBE)